jmgarridopaz/discounter/README.md

 ### By: Juan Manuel Garrido de Paz

-___Wednesday, September 7, 2022___
+___Friday, December 16, 2022___

 ![Discounter Application](discounter.png)

 ### Description:

-This is a version of the sample code application included in the original article defining Hexagonal Architecture pattern.
+This is a version of the application included in the _Sample Code_ section of the Hexagonal Architecture pattern ( https://alistair.cockburn.us/hexagonal-architecture/ ).

 The application has a ___driving port with the provided interface "for discounting"___, which calculates the discount to substract from a given amount of money (we will assume euros as currency).
 Two drivers will be implemented for this port: